whoward/docs/markdown/reference/test-configuration.md

 The digest algorithm to use is **MD5**.
 The message and key used to generate the token should be the following:

-Key:&lt;sauceUsername&gt;:&lt;sauceAccessKey&gt;<br/>
+- Key: `sauceUsername`:`sauceAccessKey`
-Message:&lt;job-id&gt;
+- Message: `job-id`

-Here's an example in Python for generating the token for a job with id: 5f9fef27854ca50a3c132ce331cb6034
+Here's an example in Python for generating the token for a job with id: `5f9fef27854ca50a3c132ce331cb6034`

 ```python
 import hmac